 “Why does that budget need to be that high?”
 “How can we prove that this strategy impacts our bottom line?” “…Where is all of this going?”

-Marketing stats you need to know
+Digital marketing facts and marketing stats you need to know

 Your time is valuable and often stretched.
 We get that.
 Whether you’re in the market for chatbot statistics, to define the value of content marketing, how to market to millennials, or just marketing stats in general, keep these five digital marketing metrics top-of-mind for the next time the questions start rolling.